Tempeh – How to Make your Own Tempeh from Scratch

 Tempeh has definitely become a staple in my largely vegan kitchen, but that doesn’t mean only non-meat eaters will enjoy it.
 Tempeh has a great capacity to absorb many flavors so you can marinate it in advance in your favorite sauce.
 Nothing beats a little BBQ sauce to make a regular meat-eater happy.
 When pan sautéing, I prefer to simply cook the tempeh in a little oil and then toss it with a pre-mixed sauce immediately after.
 Honey-mustard mixed with a little olive oil is a nice combination, or add an asian flair with soy sauce, toasted sesame oil and a little rice vinegar.

 Making Tempeh Bacon can be a delicious taste treat by tossing with a little oil, smoke flavoring and maple syrup.
 Trust me, it’s delicious and can make for a great Bacon Lettuce and Tomato (BLT) sandwich.
-Tempeh Reubin Sandwiches are a great option too.
+Tempeh Reuben Sandwiches are a great option too.
 Most of the time when I eat tempeh, I’m usually making a healthy salad, by preparing some lettuces and kale, cooking some tempeh, tossing the tempeh in a sauce and mixing the sauced-up tempeh into the salad.
 This is pretty much my favorite lighter yet satisfying meal these days!

 Pin It!